kimpenn/PIVOT/README.md

   * Upgrading R and Rstudio to the latest version (R >= 3.4, Rstudio > 1.0.0) is strongly recommended.

 ```
-# dependecies that needs to be manually installed.
+# Dependecies that needs to be manually installed.
 # You may need to paste the following code line by line
 # and choose if previously installed packages should be updated (recommended).